OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

        wkbMultiCurveZ = 1011,      /**< wkbMultiCurve with Z component.
 ISO SQL/MM Part 3.
 GDAL >= 2.0 */
        wkbMultiSurfaceZ = 1012,    /**< wkbMultiSurface with Z component.
 ISO SQL/MM Part 3.
 GDAL >= 2.0 */

-The codes have been taken from SFA 1.2.1, and are consistant with the PostGIS 2 implementation.
+The codes have been taken from SFA 1.2.1, and are consistent with the PostGIS 2 implementation.
 Note that ISO SQL/MM Part 3 allows alternates values for wkbCircularString (8 or 1000001) : see Table 15 in the above mentionned draft.
 The values in the range 10000XX probably date back